The Wireless World 1945-1975: connecting radio histories of Decolonization and the Cold War

-We would like to bring an upcoming event held by the University of Amsterdam to our members attention.
+We would like to bring to your attention an upcoming event held by the University of Amsterdam and supported by the Cold War Research Network.

 The event is on Friday 16th September 2022 and the location is as follows: